DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 got together and wrote a letter in which they stated they would stay as long as their rental contract allowed them to, and would not cooperate with an earlier transition.
 This group consisted of a mixture of internet entrepreneurs and artists.
-This conspiracy quickly dispersed.
-Each of them had invested differently in their workspace and each of them had different opinions on what an affordable rent would be elsewhere.
+However, this conspiracy quickly dispersed due to lack of shared interests.

-Some individual tenants were unhappy with the plans and decided to leave instead of protest.
+Some individual tenants were unhappy with the plans and decided to leave instead of protesting.
 The Serbian sound engineer Slobodan Bajic, who moved to the Netherlands in 1993 to go to art school, was one of them.
 'Job Heimans wants to make this into a hip and slick place.
 He is not really concerned with culture, only with the hip image culture has', Slobodan says.
 Urban Resort's old friend Julien Haffmans, who had remained a tenant of the Volkskrant building up until this point, was another one.
 She was not happy with the way in which Job Heimans phrased his plans to the tenants.
 Julien:

 > By bringing the values of capitalism into the building he unwittingly
 > damages the thing he buys.
 There is a mean paradox at work when a